-During the first quarter of 2017 Kronos operated its production facilities at 100% of practical capacity.
-Kronos expects its production volumes to be slightly higher in 2017 as compared to 2016, as production rates in 2017 will be positively impacted by the implementation of certain productivity-enhancing improvement projects at certain facilities.
+During the first half of 2017 Kronos operated its production facilities at 100% of practical capacity.
+Kronos expects its production volumes to be slightly higher in 2017 as compared to 2016, as its production rates in 2017 will be positively impacted by the implementation of certain productivity-enhancing improvement projects at certain facilities.
 Assuming global economic conditions do not deteriorate, Kronos expects its 2017 sales volumes to be comparable to 2016 sales volumes.
 Kronos will continue to monitor current and anticipated near-term customer demand levels and align its production and inventories accordingly.
+Kronos believes it is reasonably likely we will set a new record for production volumes in 2017 (its prior record was 550,000 metric tons in 2011).

-Kronos continued to experience moderation in the cost of TiO2 feedstock ore procured from third parties in 2016.
-However, the cost of third-party feedstock ore Kronos procured in the first quarter of 2017 was comparable to slightly higher as compared to the fourth quarter of 2016, and such higher cost feedstock ore is expected to be reflected in Kronos' results of operations beginning in the second quarter of 2017.
-Kronos expects its cost of sales per metric ton of TiO2 sold for the full year of 2017 will range from being comparable to slightly higher than the per-metric ton cost in 2016.
+Kronos experienced moderation in the cost of TiO2 feedstock ore procured from third parties in 2016.
+However, the cost of third-party feedstock ore Kronos procured in the first half of 2017 was comparable to slightly higher as compared to the first half of 2016, and such higher cost feedstock ore is expected to be reflected in Kronos' results of operations beginning in the third quarter of 2017.
+Kronos expects its cost of sales per metric ton of TiO2 sold for the full year of 2017 will be slightly higher than its per-metric ton cost in 2016.

-Kronos started 2017 with average selling prices 11% higher than the beginning of 2016, and average selling prices increased by an additional 4% in the first quarter of 2017.
+Kronos started 2017 with average selling prices 11% higher than the beginning of 2016, and average selling prices increased by an additional 12% in the first six months of 2017.
 Industry data indicates that overall TiO2 inventory held by producers declined significantly during 2016.
-In addition, Kronos believes most customers hold very low inventories of TiO2 with many operating on a just-in-time basis.
-With the strong sales volumes experienced in the first quarter of 2017, Kronos continues to see evidence of strengthening demand for its TiO2 products in certain of our primary markets.
-Kronos and their major competitors have announced price increases, which Kronos began implementing in the second quarter of 2016, as contracts have allowed.
+In addition, Kronos believe most customers hold very low inventories of TiO2 with many operating on a just-in-time basis.
+With the strong sales volumes experienced in the first half of 2017, Kronos continue to see evidence of strengthening demand for its TiO2 products in certain of its primary markets.
+Kronos and its major competitors have announced price increases, which Kronos began implementing in the second quarter of 2016, as contracts have allowed.
 The extent to which Kronos will be able to achieve any additional price increases in the near term will depend on market conditions.

-Overall, Kronos expects income from operations in 2017 will be higher as compared to 2016, principally as a result of expected higher average selling prices in 2017 as compared to 2016 and to a lesser extent from the favorable effects of anticipated higher production volumes in 2017.
-In addition, and as discussed above, if the positive trend in Kronos' German operating results experienced during 2016 and the first quarter of 2017 continues for the remainder of 2017, and Kronos continues to reflect cumulative income in the most recent twelve consecutive quarters for its German operations such that the sustainability of such positive trend in earnings would then be demonstrated, it is possible Kronos' net deferred income tax asset with respect to its German operations could meet the more-likely-than-not recognition criteria sometime during 2017, at which time Kronos would reverse the deferred income tax asset valuation allowance related to its German operations, resulting in the recognition of a material non-cash income tax benefit.
+Overall, Kronos expect income from operations in 2017 will be higher as compared to 2016, principally as a result of expected higher average selling prices in 2017 as compared to 2016 and to a lesser extent from the favorable effects of anticipated higher production volumes in 2017.
+In addition, and as discussed above, Kronos recognized a non-cash tax benefit of \$162.6 million in the first six months of 2017 (including \$157.6 million in the second quarter of 2017) related to Kronos' deferred income tax asset valuation allowance associated with Kronos' German and Belgian operations, and Kronos expect the remaining valuation allowance of \$20 million will be reversed during the third and fourth quarters of 2017.